anirudhrathinam94/stuff/volunteering/01-basics/README.md

 These are the 2 main parts of the pom.xml.
 We also have 2 other parts which are:

-- build tag: encloses pligins
+- build tag: Encloses plugins.
+Plugins can be used to run the extra stuff - things like shell scripts, perl scripts etc
 - repository tag: Specifies remote maven repo that the company uses.

 An example of a maven script is below: